balena-io/docs/pages/learn/welcome/security.md

 ### Cloudlink

-Cloudlink status in the dashboard represents a device connection to the {{ $names.cloud.lower }} backend.
-This connection is the underlying technology that enables the following functionalities within {{ $names.cloud.lower }}, and as such we indicate the status of Cloudlink to help you to understand the status of your device and what functionality may or may not be available.
+Cloudlink status in the dashboard represents a device connection to the balenaCloud backend.
+This connection is the underlying technology that enables the following functionalities within balenaCloud, and as such we indicate the status of Cloudlink to help you to understand the status of your device and what functionality may or may not be available.

 - [SSH access](/learn/manage/ssh-access/) via CLI or web terminal
 - [Public Device Url](/learn/manage/actions/#public-device-url)